pieces-app/plugin_sublime/README.md

 ### Ask about the current Project/File

 - **Ask About the Current Project**: Use the command `Pieces: Ask about the current project` to get to be able to ask the Copilot on your Project.
-- **Ask About the Current File**: Use the command `Pieces: Ask about the current file` to get file-specific assistance.
+- **Ask About the Current File**: Use the command `Pieces: Ask about the current file` to get the current file that is in focus assistance.

 ### Sublime Snippet Managment
 - **Import Sublime Snippet**: Use the command `Pieces: Import Sublime Snippet` to import a Sublime snippet into Pieces.
-- **Export Pieces Material**: Use the command Pieces: Export Pieces Material to export a Pieces snippet back to Sublime.
+- **Export Pieces Material**: Use the command `Pieces: Export Pieces Material` to export a Pieces snippet back to Sublime.

 ### Open Saved Materials